 This collection contains documents relevant to the denial and grant of parole in New York State.

-There are almost 50,000 people serving sentences in New York State prisons.
-Nearly 20,000 are serving indeterminate sentences and almost 9,000 of those individuals are serving a sentence with a maximum of life (representing almost 18% of the prison population).
+There are approximately 35,000 people serving sentences in New York State prisons.
+Over 18,000 individuals are serving indeterminate sentences, that allow for the possibility of parole after service of the minimum, but may remain incarcerated until the maximum is served—this is 38% of the total prison population.
+Over 8,000 men and women are serving a sentence with a maximum of life, which means they may never be released (17% of the prison population).
 Every year, 12,000 incarcerated persons are considered for release to parole supervision by the Board of Parole, which includes an interview with two or three parole commissioners.
 Commissioners are appointed by the governor and approved by the state senate.

 Parole is denied to a large majority of parole applicants.
-A parole denial may be challenged via an administrative appeal to the Board of Parole’s Appeals Unit, and--if unsuccessful--via an Article 78 petition pursuant to New York Civil Practice Law and Rules, filed in the Supreme Court in a county with venue.
+A parole denial may be challenged via an administrative appeal to the Board of Parole’s Appeals Unit, and--if unsuccessful--via an Article 78 petition pursuant to New York Civil Practice Law and Rules, filed in a county Supreme Court with venue.

 A successful appeal results in an annulment of the denial and a de novo interview and review.
 An unsuccessful challenge means the parole applicant must wait for the next regularly scheduled parole review.
 Such a review must take place no more than every two years.